The leaf of the aloe vera plant has an estimated annual market of over $13 billion (1). This number is only set to grow.

 But since the safety of its latex is yet to be established, we suggest you use aloe latex only after consulting with your doctor (4).
 The latex is extracted from right under the plant’s skin and is yellow.

 Aloe vera can also treat the symptoms of GERD (gastroesophageal reflux disease) with almost no side effects.
-Its effects were found to be better than omeprazole and ranitidine, two drugs often prescribed for GERD (11).
+Its effects were found to be comparable to omeprazole and ranitidine, two drugs often prescribed for GERD (11).

 The plant also protects your gastrointestinal lining from the ill effects of excess stomach acid.
 It exhibits what researchers call ‘gastric acid anti-secretory activity’.
 Thanks to this activity, aloe vera protects the gastric mucosa from other injurious agents in low concentrations (12).